The $\mathsf{AC}^0$-Complexity Of Visibly Pushdown Languages: Preliminaries

 We assume familiarity with standard circuit complexity, we refer to \cite{Vollmerbook,Juknabook} for an introduction to the topic.
 Recall the following Boolean functions: the AND-function, the OR-function, the majority function (that outputs $1$ if the majority of its inputs are $1$s), and the $\text{mod}_m$ function (that outputs $1$ if the number of its inputs that are $1$s is divisible by $m$) for all $m\geq 2$.

-A circuit family $(C_n)_{n\in\N}$ {\em decides} a binary language $L\subseteq\{0,1\}^*$ if $C_n$ is a circuit with $n$ inputs such that $L\cap\{0,1\}^n=\{x_1\dots x_n\in\{0,1\}^n\mid C_n(x_1,\dots,x_n)=1\}$ for all $n\in\N$.
+A circuit family $(C_n)_{n\in\N}$ {\em decides} a binary language $L\subseteq\set{0,1}^*$ if $C_n$ is a circuit with $n$ inputs such that $L\cap\set{0,1}^n=\bigset{x_1\dots x_n\in\set{0,1}^n \bigmid C_n(x_1,\dots,x_n)=1}$ for all $n\in\N$.
 In this paper, we will consider circuits deciding languages over arbitrary finite alphabets: to do this, we just consider implicitly that any language over an arbitrary finite alphabet comes with a fixed binary encoding that encodes each letter as a block of bits of fixed size.
 By $\reduce$ we mean {\em constant-depth truth table reducibility} (or just constant-depth reducibility) as introduced in~\cite{CSV84}.
-Formally for two languages $K \subseteq \Gamma^*$ and $L \subseteq \Sigma^*$ for finite alphabets $\Sigma, \Gamma$, we write $K\reduce L$ in case there is a polynomial $p$, a constant $d\in\N$, and circuit family $(C_n)_{n\in\N}$ deciding $L$ such that each circuit $C_n$ satisfies the following: it is of depth at most $d$ and size at most $p(n)$ and its non-input gates are either AND-labeled, OR-labeled, or so-called oracle gates, labeled by $L$, that are gates deciding $L \cap \Sigma^m$, where $m\leq p(n)$, such that there is no path from the output of an oracle gate to an input of another oracle gate.
+Formally for two languages $K \subseteq \Gamma^*$ and $L \subseteq \Sigma^*$ for finite alphabets $\Sigma, \Gamma$, we write $K\reduce L$ in case there is a polynomial $p$, a constant $d\in\N$, and circuit family $(C_n)_{n\in\N}$ deciding $K$ such that each circuit $C_n$ satisfies the following: it is of depth at most $d$ and size at most $p(n)$ and its non-input gates are either AND-labeled, OR-labeled, or so-called oracle gates, labeled by $L$, that are gates deciding $L \cap \Sigma^m$, where $m\leq p(n)$, such that there is no path from the output of an oracle gate to an input of another oracle gate.
 We write $K \eqACO L$ if $K \reduce L$ and $L \reduce K$; we also say that $K$ and $L$ are {\em constant-depth equivalent}.
 We say a language $L$ is {\em hard} for a complexity class $\mathsf{C}$ (or just {\em $\mathsf{C}$-hard}) if $L' \reduce L$ for all $L'\in\mathsf{C}$.
 We say $L$ is {\em $\mathsf{C}$-complete} if $L$ is $\mathsf{C}$-hard and $L\in\mathsf{C}$.
-The following complexity classes are relevant in this paper: \begin{itemize} \item $\ACO$ is the class of all languages decided by circuit families with NOT gates, AND, OR gates of unbounded fan-in, constant depth and polynomial size; \item $\mathsf{ACC}^0$ is the class of all languages decided by circuit families with NOT gates, AND, OR and modular gates (for some fixed $m$) of unbounded fan-in, constant depth and polynomial size; \item $\TCO$ is the class of all languages decided by circuit families with NOT gates, AND, OR and majority gates of unbounded fan-in, constant depth and polynomial size; \item $\mathsf{NC}^1$ is the class of all languages decided by circuit families with NOT gates, AND, OR gates of bounded fan-in, logarithmic depth and polynomial size. \end{itemize}
+The following complexity classes are relevant in this paper: \begin{itemize} \item $\ACO$ is the class of all languages decided by circuit families with NOT gates, AND, OR gates of unbounded fan-in, constant depth and polynomial size;